BuddhistCAT/New-Project-Template/documentation/README.md

 **NOTE:** The directory names in [wip/](../wip) directory have to correspond with the source and target language codes in Transifex.
 The default is `bo` and `en`.

+Once project is created, after clicking `Settings` below the name of the project on the left navigation pane, go to the bottom of the `General` settings and check `My project is a non-commercial Open Source project` and paste the URL of the Github repository for your project in the opening text field.
+Click `Save changes`.

+**NOTE:** If your project is not available in [Creative Commons](https://creativecommons.org/) or other permissive open source license, you have to pay for Transifex.

 ### 4) Making the connection between Github and Transifex

 Start by clicking the project name on the left navigation pane, and then choosing `Settings`.